steve-m/hsdaoh-rp2350/README.md

 This application uses the PIO to generate a 16-bit counter value which is written to a DMA ringbuffer, which is then streamed out via hsdaoh.
 The counter can be verified using the hsdaoh_test host application.

+### logic_analyzer

+Sample 16 GPIOs with the PIO and transfer the data, can be used as a 16 bit @ 32 MHz logic analyzer, or be adapted to 8 bit @ 64 MHz and so on.
+The IOs used for input are GP0-11, GP20-22 and GP26.

 ### internal_adc

 The data from the internal ADC is streamed out via USB.
 Default configuration is overclocking the ADC to 3.33 MS/s.
 Using the USB PLL and overvolting beyond VREG_VOLTAGE_MAX, up to 7.9 MS/s can be achieved.